-Halle Berry Stretches In Spandex Bra With Her Head Upside-Down Showing Insane Flexibility
+Halle Berry Stretches In Spandex Bra With Her Head Upside Down, Showing Insane Flexibility

 “I love taking my kids on these kinds of trips, but this can also be a great opportunity to fly solo and re-connect with yourself,” the star added.

 Halle does seem to be one of those celebrities who is aging backward.
-Then again, with that fitness mentality, it’s of little surprise why Halle looks so great.
+Then again, with her focus on fitness, it’s little surprise that Halle looks so great.